Cross-Task Affinity Learning for Multitask Dense Scene Predictions: Introduction

-A foundational decoder-focused method, PAP-Net~\cite{zhang2019pattern}, introduces the notion of ``task affinity", which is a measure of similarity between pairs of features for a given task.
-Specifically, they construct affinity matrices to store the similarity information between every possible pair of features for a given task.
-The benefit of working with affinity matrices is that they capture long-range dependencies and introduce very few additional model parameters.
-To perform task prediction distillation, they combine affinity matrices from all tasks using a weighted sum, and then diffuse this similarity information into the features of each initial task prediction.
-A problem with this approach is that learning a single weight per affinity matrix suggests that all pairwise similarity patterns in the feature space are equally important.
-However, we hypothesize that cross-task patterns are nuanced and vary in importance throughout the feature space.
+\s{PAP-Net~\cite{zhang2019pattern} is another task-prediction distillation method that aims to overcome the shortcomings of PAD-Net's cross-task distillation module by explicitly modelling all local and long-range dependencies.
+To accomplish this, they used a different self-attention algorithm in the cross-task distillation module which involves constructing a similarity matrix that contains similarity scores for every pair of features from a given initial task prediction.
+They referred to this similarity matrix as a ``task affinity matrix".
+The details of the self attention algorithm used to construct these matrices are discussed in ~\cref{method}.
+Although these task affinity matrices capture all local and long-range dependencies intra-task, the main problem with PAP-Net is its inter-task modelling.
+Specifically, they simply combine each task affinity matrix using a weighted sum, i.e., a learnable single weight per affinity matrix, and then diffuse this similarity information into the features of each initial task prediction via matrix multiplication.
+A problem with this approach is that learning a single weight (scalar) per affinity matrix suggests that all pairwise similarity patterns in the feature space are equally important.
 This simple cross-task mechanism was likely used because processing these matrices can be expensive, especially at larger feature scales.
-Grounded by our hypothesis, we believe that \textbf{there is substantial untapped potential in affinity representations (i)}.
+However, breakthroughs in attention mechanisms \cite{vaswani2017attention} have shown that cross-feature relationships are varied throughout the feature space, which makes it reasonable to assume this should also be the case for cross-task feature relationships.
+Consequently, there is substantial untapped potential in task affinity representations that can be leveraged to address the \textbf{absence of a cross-task distillation module that can model local and long-range dependencies intra- and inter-task. (i)}}